auth0-samples/auth0-react-samples/01-Login/README.md

 # Auth0 React Login

 This sample demonstrates how to add authentication to a React application with Auth0.
 The sample makes use of Auth0's hosted login page which provides centralized authentication.
-The sample uses create-react-app.

 ## Getting Started

 If you haven't already done so, [sign up](https://auth0.com) for your free Auth0 account and create a new client in the [dashboard](https://manage.auth0.com).
 Find the **domain** and **client ID** from the settings area and add the URL for your application to the **Allowed Callback URLs** box.
-If you are using the server provided by the create-react-app, that URL is `http://localhost:3000/callback`.
+The default URL is `http://localhost:3000/callback`.

 Clone the repo or download it from the React quickstart page in Auth0's documentation.